Yousef Gamal El-Din: CNBC

 Outside of day-to-day programming, Gamal El-Din is frequently at key summits of the World Economic Forum and has moderated sessions at events such as the Abu Dhabi Media Summit and the DIFC Forum.

 Post-CNBC

 On March 10, 2015, Gamal El-Din announced his resignation via Twitter, deciding to "pursue new opportunities" after five years at CNBC, without elaborating further.
 Almost six months later, on August 2, 2015, he announced the launch of "Medialitera", an executive media consultancy based out of Dubai.

+Bloomberg

+After joining Bloomberg Television in 2016, Gamal El-Din launched the new flagship show Daybreak Middle East from the network's DIFC studio in Dubai – effectively doubling regional output.
+Guests have included the IMF's Christine Lagarde and U.S. Treasury Secretary Steven Mnuchin.

+On March 15, 2023, Gamal El-Din interviewed the Chairman of Saudi National Bank in Riyadh, where comments were made that shook global financial markets.
+“The answer is absolutely not, for many reasons outside the simplest reason, which is regulatory and statutory,” Following the statement, the Swiss authorities moved in with a historic rescue of Credit Suisse.